 Where automated ranking is the case, all the awards are ranked into order for evaluation and the first award (most suitable according to the prescribed evaluation function) will be switched to the next state ‘available for evaluation’ by the CA.

-3.5 Conflict of interests - declaration by the CA
+3.5 Annex 5 - Conflict of interests - declaration by the CA

-“Member States shall ensure that procuring entities take appropriate measures to effectively prevent, identify and remedy conflicts of interest arising in the conduct of procurement procedures so as to avoid any distortion of competition and to ensure equal treatment of all economic operators.
-The concept of conflicts of interest shall at least cover any situation where staff members of the procuring entity or of a procurement service provider acting on behalf of the procuring entity who are involved in the conduct of the procurement procedure or may influence the outcome of that procedure have, directly or indirectly, a financial, economic or other personal interest which might be perceived to compromise their impartiality and independence in the context of the procurement procedure."
+“Member States shall ensure that contracting authorities take appropriate measures to effectively prevent, identify and remedy conflicts of interest arising in the conduct of procurement procedures so as to avoid any distortion of competition and to ensure equal treatment of all economic operators.

+The concept of conflicts of interest shall at least cover any situation where staff members of the contracting authority or of a procurement service provider acting on behalf of the contracting authority who are involved in the conduct of the procurement procedure or may influence the outcome of that procedure have, directly or indirectly, a financial, economic or other personal interest which might be perceived to compromise their impartiality and independence in the context of the procurement procedure."

 EU24/2014 Article 24.
 Conflicts of interest